k1mittal/Causes_of_Power_Outages/README.md

 1. **Baseline Model**: The baseline model used basic feature encoding and a simpler pipeline.
 Its performance was decent but not optimized.
 The R² score was 0.8219, with a macro F1 score of 0.6357, indicating moderate prediction accuracy, but there was room for improvement.

+2. **Model 1 (Improved Version)**: This model used the same architecture as the base model, with a grid search step to tune the max depth of the decision trees, the criterion of the random forest and the number of trees.
+It achieved an R² score of 0.8109, around the same as the base model, but it had a higher macro F1 score of 0.7250 which indicates slightly better improvement.

-2. **Model 1 (Improved Version)**: This model added feature encoding, standardization, and imputation for missing values.
+4. **Model 2 (Final Version)**: This model added feature encoding, standardization, hyperparameter tuning with grid search (same as model one) and imputation for missing values.
 It achieved an R² score of 0.9401 and a macro F1 score of 0.9201, showing a significant improvement over the baseline.
 The precision and recall scores also improved, suggesting better performance and less bias towards any particular category.

-3. **Confusion Matrix**: The confusion matrix for the final model showed that it made fewer misclassifications compared to the previous model, which indicates the improved accuracy and reliability of the predictions.
+5. **Confusion Matrix**: The confusion matrix for the final model versus the base model and version one showed that it made fewer misclassifications compared to the previous model, which indicates the improved accuracy and reliability of the predictions.

 <iframe src="assets/confusion_final.pdf" width="100%" height="400" frameborder="0"></iframe>